lambdaclass/mirra_backend/apps/arena/docs/src/testing/load_testing/load_testing.md

   User user
 ```

 (You don't have to literally put `user` there.
-Put the appropiate user based on the server you'll be using).
+Put the appropriate user based on the server you'll be using).

 ## Running Load tests